Nantiee/mon-savon-local/README.md

 * `pre-commit`
 Run `pnpm lint-staged` Lint everything that is staged to ensure code quality.

-The `prepare` script is automatically run by pnpm when running `pnpm install`, this ensure that the hooks are always installed.
+The `prepare` script is automatically run by pnpm when running `pnpm install`, this ensures that the hooks are always installed.

 ### 🗂 VS Code config
 Under `.vscode` your will find multiples files: